CONTENT IS KING for Social Media Traffic

-- Try to get some content posted in a Reddit community.
+- Try to get some content posted in a Reddit community with a discussion around your content.
 If you SPAM in Reddit you will get torn to pieces and thrown to the wolves.
 Tread carefully.

 - Link to your website using your profile anywhere which will take a URL link.
-Do NOT SPAM.
+But do NOT SPAM.

 Directories can still increase website traffic

-- Local Craigslist submissions works just as well as international – people talk and recommend
+- Local Craigslist submissions work just as well as international – people talk and recommend.

 - Find other directories relevant to your niche and submit to them (if they are popular so much the better – pay to enter if they are proven to work (check them with Alexa.com).

 - Specific vertical industries are a great idea – if you see a trend in a specific vertical focus extreme effort in that area.